 However, on this occasion, she refused to meet with him.
 Her reason was simply that it was not convenient.
 She did not want to make her feet dirty.
 She did not want to put her dress on again.
 (Notice that she would not see him without her dress on.
 It mattered very much to this couple that they did everything in a proper manner.)

 She did not love him enough to do something that she considered unpleasant.

 The man very much wanted to see the woman.
-He tried to open the door from outside. *Myrrh is a sticky substance.
-It seems that people could sometimes use something sticky in order to open a lock.
-He tried to do this, but he was not successful.
+He tried to open the door from outside.
+However, she had locked the door, so he was not successful.

 He remained outside.
 She had promised to love him.
 But when it was not convenient, she was not willing to see him.

 She quickly changed her mind.
 She saw that he wanted to be with her.
 And she decided to open the door.
 But it took time for her to put on her dress again.
 And when, at last, she had opened the door for him, she was too late.

 Again, she had made a wrong, foolish decision.
 She had delayed for much too long.
 And the result was that she had lost her opportunity to be with him.